AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/landing-pages/landing-page-configure-templates.md

 ---
-title: Configure landing page templates
+title: Configure a landing page template
 Description: This video explains how to configure Landing Page templates in Adobe Campaign Standard.
 feature: Landing Pages
 topics: